Wael1122/waa/Neofetch-vs-Screenfetch.md

     - Do you *really* need it?
 - Remove all `bc` usage.
     - Do you *really* need it?
+- There's inconsistent use of `printf` / `echo`.
+    - Pick one, use it.
+Don't mix and match.

 ## How does Neofetch differ from Screenfetch?